-This framework shall be applicable to all "A" Class and National level "B" Class financial institutions (hereinafter jointly referred to as banks), licensed to conduct banking business in Nepal under the Bank and Financial Institution Act, 2063.
+This framework shall be applicable to all "A" Class financial institutions licensed to conduct banking business in Nepal under the Bank and Financial Institution Act, 2063.

-This capital adequacy framework shall be applicable uniformly to all "A" class financial institutions and national level "B" class financial institutions on a standalone basis and as well as on a consolidated basis, where the bank is member of a consolidated banking group.
+This capital adequacy framework shall be applicable uniformly to all "A" class financial institutions on a stand-alone basis and as well as on a consolidated basis, where the bank is member of a consolidated banking group.
 For the purpose of capital adequacy, the consolidated bank means a group of financial entities, parent or holding company of which a bank is a subsidiary.
-All banking and other relevant financial activities (both regulated and unregulated) conducted within a group including a bank shall be captured through consolidated.
-If any majority owned or controlled financial entities should be fully consolidated.
-If any majority and other regulatory capital investments in those entities attributable to the group will be deducted and the assets and liabilities, as well as third party capital investments in the subsidiary will be removed from the bank's balance sheet for capital adequacy purposes.
+All banking and other relevant financial activities (both regulated and unregulated) conducted within a group including a bank shall be captured through consolidation.
+Thus, majority owned or controlled financial entities should be fully consolidated.
+If any majority owned subsidiaries institutions are not consolidated for capital purposes, all equity and other regulatory capital investments in those entities attributable to the group will be deducted and the assets and liabilities, as well as third party capital investments in the subsidiary will be removed from the bank's balance sheet for capital adequacy purposes.